matsuand/docs.docker.jp.onthefly/samples/library/openjdk/README.md

 This is the defacto image.
 If you are unsure about what your needs are, you probably want to use this one.
 It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.

-Some of these tags may have names like jessie or stretch in them.
+Some of these tags may have names like buster or stretch in them.
 These are the suite code names for releases of [Debian](https://wiki.debian.org/DebianReleases) and indicate which release the image is based on.

 ## `openjdk:<version>` (from 12 onwards), `openjdk:<version>-oracle` and `openjdk:<version>-oraclelinux7`